 2) The Bulletin accepts and gives priority to manuscripts submitted by email.
 Soft copy of the manuscript (Microsoft word) and agreement/disclosure forms.

 We do not supply free reprints.
-Authors who wish to receive reprints of the published articles can buy the full issue of the bulletin by contacting firstname.lastname@example.org
+Authors who wish to receive reprints of the published articles should buy a minimum of 100 copies (USD 500) by contacting firstname.lastname@example.org